thboutet292/Analysis_Tenebrion/README.md

 The script chains four sub-steps:

 **Strict cleaning (Python).** An on-the-fly Python script reads sequences as a continuous stream (*streaming*), without loading the entire file into memory — a strategy suited to large volumes.
-The first 15 nucleotides of each read are trimmed (a region often noisy due to primers), and sequences that are too short are discarded.
+The first 15 nucleotides of each read are trimmed (a region often noisy due to primers), and sequences that are too short are discarded (>50 nt).

 **Dereplication (USEARCH).** Strictly identical reads are merged into unique entities.
 This step acts as a strong information compression and considerably reduces the search space and time complexity for the downstream assembler.